fbpxIntroduction - Sexperterna

 Condoms provide by far the best protection against sexually transmitted infections (STIs),

-There are different STIs and they can affect you in different ways.
+There are different STIs, and they can affect you in different ways.
 Untreated STIs have a negative impact on the body, sometimes without the person noticing.
 If you have an STI it could also increase your susceptibility to other STIs and HIV.
-So it’s a good idea to get tested regularly, even if you don’t have any signs or symptoms of an infection.
+So, it’s a good idea to get tested regularly, even if you don’t have any signs or symptoms of an infection.
 By getting tested, you take control of your own health.

-You always have the right to remain anonymous during HIV testing.
+You are entitled to free testing and treatment for HIV and most sexually transmitted infections.
+You have the right to remain anonymous during HIV testing.
 If, however, you later turn out to be HIV positive, you can no longer remain anonymous to the medical staff.
+Testing for other STIs is not anonymous in Sweden.

 Was this article useful?